meettyj/Tobacco-on-Twitter/reddit/subreddit_count.md

 | e hookah | 3 | ('electronic_cigarette', 2), ('sanfrancisco', 1) |
 | electronic cig | 1 | ('vaporents', 1)] |
 | ehookah | 0 | None |

+## API Explanation
+- Words in the search query will not appear concatenated in the results.
+  - Search '**electronic cigarettes**': results contain 'I smoke regular **cigarettes** and **electronic** ones'.
+However, most results contains 'electronic cigarettes' instead of each word separately.
+This depends on query.
+  - This feature can be applied to search flavored ecig keywords (e.g. smoke + blueberry).
+- The hyphen(-) is not working in keywords.
+API will treat them as space and search each word individually.
+- Each word in the search query should appear individually without being part of other words.
+  - Search '**e juice**': results will contain 'we love **e juice**', but **will not** contain 'we lov**e juice**'.

 ## Problems
 - **Too many requests limitation (Response 429)**.
 It seems we cannot send too many request in a short time, but we can solve this by separate the requests in different time period.